anilnairxyz/techtonic/docs/blog/posts/Regression.md

 1. **L1 regularisation (Lasso)** for feature selection (driving certain coefficients to zero) of the most important features encouraging sparsity of the model
 3. **L2 regularisation (Ridge)** prevents overfitting by constraining the weights (shrinking the coefficients) thereby reducing the variance of the model

+## Limitations ##

+There is a limited subset of problems that lend itself to a ** linear decision boundary**.
+For example the simple XOR problem cannot be solved by logistic regression.

+Another limitation is the sensitivity to feature scaling.
+Normalisation techniques can help here, but at the end of the day we are tampering with the input data thereby introducing inefficiencies.